Shahmir-Riddo/MarcoVirtualAssistant/README.md

-# MangoVirtualAssistantPython
+# MargoVirtualAssistantPython
-Mango is a CLI Virtual Voice Assistant.
+Margo is a CLI Virtual Voice Assistant.